rp01/fabric-sdk-kvs-vault/README.md

 # fabric-sdk-kvs-vault

-Key value store for fabric-sdk-node using Hashicorp's Vaul
+Key value store for fabric-sdk-node using Hashicorp's Vault

 ## Install